What is Vision Insurance? A Complete Guide

 • Scratch-resistance applications

-What Doesn’t Vision Insurance Cover?
+What Does Vision Insurance Not Cover?

+You'll need to pay for some extras out of pocket, even with vision insurance.
 Items typically not covered in a vision plan include:

 • Additional eye exams within the annual allotment

-• Non-prescription glasses, like sunglasses
+• Nonprescription glasses, like sunglasses

 • Replacement eyeglasses